OpenFreeEnergy/konnektor/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * Comment "pre-commit.ci autofix" to have pre-commit.ci auto-format your PR.
   Since this will create a commit, it is best to make this comment when you are finished with your work.

+## Reviewer Checklist
+- [ ] news entry has been added if necessary
+- [ ] pre-commit auto fix has been run
+- [ ] any API breaks have been documented